Frequently Asked QuestionsAAMET Accredited EFT Levels 1 & 2

 - Complete level 1 and 2 EFT training.

-- Complete minimum of 4 case studies.
+- Complete minimum of 4 case studies(2 sessions per case study).
 You will receive a case study manual and I will offer you guidance through this process.

 - Evaluation of a Complete EFT Session.
 Your trainer will observe and evaluate a full EFT session.
 In place of a live, in-person session, your trainer may instead allow and evaluate a video- OR audio-recording of a live session.
 The live session (and followup discussion) will then count as one of the mandatory case studies( as above)